Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: The Model

-Assumption 1 assumes that the covariates are independently and identically distributed with uniformly bounded $r$'th moments.
+Assumption 1 states that the covariates are independently and identically distributed with uniformly bounded $r$'th moments.
 The assumption of identical distribution of the covariates is mainly made to keep expressions simple but could be relaxed.
 We will comment in more detail on this later.
 The error terms are allowed to be non-identically distributed and may, in particular, be conditionally heteroskedastic.
-Thus, many economic applications of interest are covered.
+Thus, many applications of interest are covered.
 At this point it is also worth mentioning that in the literature one often assumes that the covariates as well as the error terms are uniformly sub-gaussian.
 This is a much stronger assumption than the one imposed here and rules out data with heavy tails.
-However, strengthening our assumption to sub-gaussianity would also deliver stronger results.
-In any case, it would not be difficult to pursue this avenue but we shall not do so here in order to avoid digressions.

-Before stating the oracle inequality we state the following result on the Lasso.
-It is very similar to the classical oracle inequality for the Lasso that assumes subgaussianity of the error terms in \cite{bickelrt2009}.
-However, it is tailored to our Assumption 1 which only assumes $r$ moments of the covariates and the error terms and hence we still mention it here.
-Furthermore, the result is needed in order to guide our choice of $\lambda_{prec}$ for the conservative Lasso.
+However, strengthening our assumption to sub-gaussianity would not cause any trouble and deliver stronger results.
+In particular, all powers of $p$ below could be replaced by powers of $\log(p)$ which are asymptotically much smaller.
+A third route which is sometimes taken is to assume the covariates to be bounded, the error terms to possess bounded second moments and then use Nemirovski's inequality to obtain oracle inequalities which only depend on $p$ through its logarithm.